 The Florida Watercolor Society held a first, second, and third Annual Exhibition from 1938 to 1941 under the presidency of Harold Hilton.
 It is thought that the current Florida Watercolor Society evolved from this early beginning.
 There was no further activity until 1972 when Guy Beattie, Director of the Maitland Art Center, invited Florida watercolorists to contribute their work to an exhibition.
 Miles Batt, AWS, juried the show selecting eighty-four paintings from those submitted.
 Because of interest in the show, the Florida Watercolor Society was founded with twenty-six artists becoming Charter Members.
 Today, membership has now grown to almost 1,000.

 During the Convention & Trade Show, FWS hosts many educational events.
-Two 4-day workshops and at least one 1-day workshop, taught by the invited judges and instructors, are offered during the week prior to Convention weekend.
+Several multi-day workshops, taught by the invited judges and instructors, are offered during the week prior to Convention weekend.
 During Convention, demonstrations by noted artists are presented throughout the day, along with critiques, silent auctions, raffles, and many other wonderful activities.
 There is a nominal fee to attend Convention for Members and Non-Members.
 FWS also offers video replays of Convention demos and other events for those who cannot attend in person.